Focus Groups for Food Companies

 Market research is an integral aspect of product development for food companies.
 Through market research, companies ascertain their target consumers, identify the most effective marketing strategies, and discover unmet needs in the market.
 Focus groups, which garner opinions and generate ideas from the 6-12 participants in each group, are an effective form of market research.
-Although focus groups achieve important ends, they are not without their downsides.
+Although they achieve important ends, they are not without their downsides.

 Unlike surveys and structured interviews, focus groups give the researcher the opportunity to clarify ambiguous answers and subtle differences in opinion.
 Participants often build off each other’s ideas, providing food companies with well-developed opinions as well as insight into the consumer’s thought process.
-Moreover, focus groups help food companies identify unmet needs in the market and, hence, opportunities for product development.
+Moreover, they help food companies identify unmet needs in the market and, hence, opportunities for product development.

 In addition to understanding what focus groups do and do not achieve, researchers should also be aware of some common pitfalls of focus groups.
-Imbalanced participation easily occurs in a focus group discussion.
+Imbalanced participation easily occurs in the discussion.
 A number of group and individual dynamics can cause an imbalance in participation.
 For instance, one persuasive participant might sway others’ opinions before they are even expressed, or a shy participant might feel uncomfortable disagreeing with the rest of the group.
 Although some causes of uneven participation are unavoidable, the moderator should seek to create an inclusive, welcoming atmosphere for everyone.

 Intrusive or incomplete forms of recording sessions are also problematic.
 Notetaking, for example, can distract the natural flow of the conversation and does not guarantee that everything is heard.
 For these reasons, discreetly recording audio is recommended for tracking the conversation.
-Additionally, focus group discussions easily get off topic.
+Additionally, the discussions easily get off topic.
 It is the role of the moderator to steer the conversation back on track whenever it drifts.

 Brookins, Miranda.
 “The Advantages of a Focus Group.”
 The Houston Chronicle.